v5ma/selfawarenetworks/rexnote13.md

 Each layer of neurons in an oscillating group, is compressing a detected pattern into a phase change that is adding one delta of detail, like a shade of color, or a touched edge, to a complex multi-dimensional sensory representation that is akin to the 3D model created by slides in the Fourier Projection Slice Theorem, except its a 4D model, playing out over time across the neocortex's oscillators, when we communicate with other people that is also

-SANSTAR7 Integration and Implications and Broader Context Consciousness as oscillatory synchronization Relationship to other theories
+SANSTAR7 Theoretical Integration
-Applications and extensions
+Subtitle: Unified Framework for Consciousness and Cognitive Architecture

 NAPOT’s framework posits that the entification of these oscillatory waves forms the observer (or sense of self) that experiences the synthesized reality constructed by these neural circuits.